This page, as it stood in October 17, is available, translated by a human, into French by Avice.

-This isn't only about how to do things.
+There's more here that just how to do things.
 It also commends some good add-ons for your Arduino.
 The "How To's" section of this page is divided into levels according to complexity.
-Pages in the first (lower level) sections should be easy to read, and involve little effort or expertise.
+Pages in the first (lower level) sections should be easy to read and involve little effort or expertise.
 Topics which are more complex and/ or require more Arduino fluency are relegated to the higher levels.
+If something may only interest a small part of the general readership, that too may find itself in one of the higher levels.

 "You light up my life...": Well... maybe a few LEDs anyway.
 Basic information about connecting LEDs to an Arduino.